Compact Vegetable Gardens: Grow More in Less Space!

 Herbs

 Herbs make excellent choices for small gardens.
-They may be cultivated in tiny pots, window boxes, or combined with other plants.
+They may be gardening in tiny pots, window boxes, or combined with other plants.
 Basil, parsley, thyme, and chives are all good herbs for compact areas.

 Compact Vegetable Gardens